christiangerbig/letter-shooter/Readme.md

 Letter Shooter is a game where the player moves vertically on the screen and can shoot ink at flying letters.
 The player gets a template word and has to shoot the characters of this word out of a formation of letters.
 If the player hits the wrong letter out of this formation, he looses energy.
 If the energy is zero, he looses one of his three lives.
 The game ends when he has lost all his three lives.
 After that the highscore table with the position of the player is displayed.

 MVP (DOM - CANVAS)
+-intro part with start button
+-main part with:
--move the pen with the mouse
+*move the pen with the mouse
--shoot with ink at the letters
+*shoot with ink at the letters
--the letters flying arount
+*the letters flying arount
--random fetch of a word template out of an array
+*random fetch of a word template out of an array
--the letters matching the letters of the word template disappear out of the letter formation -the matching letters are displayed at the bottom of the screen
+*the letters matching the letters of the word template disappear out of the letter formation *the matching letters are displayed at the bottom of the screen *energery is decreased if the wrong letter was hit *live gets lost, if energy has reached zero
+*energy and lives displayed
+*game over after all lives are lost end part with:
+*display high score table after game over
+*restart game supported

 Backlog
--Intro-Part
--Main part
-    -add display of energy, score and number of lifes -add functions to handle the loss of energy and lifes -End-Part
-    -display high score table
-    -restart game
+-add music or sounds
+-change graphics

 Data structure
 intro.js
 -displayIntroScreen() {}
+-startGame() {}

 game.js
 -displayMainScreen() {}